Too Brittle - Chris Miller on his islet cell transplant journey

 I am a Type 1 diabetic diagnosed back in the early 60's as a child.
 I am living in Montreal, Canada and enjoy scribbling about diabetes from time to time.
 I’ve had my ups / downs just like any person would experience with going through life - diabetic or not.
 My motto in life?
 Diabetes does not control me – I control it!!

-You can find more posts/discussions at my Facebook page called "The Roller Coaster Ride of Diabetes" and also on Twitter under my name of FatCatAnna.
-Feel free to "friend" me at both places - since I love to meet up with new folks all around our big blue marble!
+You can find more posts/discussions at my Facebook page called "The Roller Coaster Ride of Diabetes" and also on Twitterunder the name of FatCatAnna.
+Feel free to follow me at both places or send me a private message!

 A friend of mine here in Canada, Chris Miller is going this route and is blogging about his experience – Too Brittle.
 He is like me - VERY “sensitive” to insulin.
 The old fashioned term for this is still referred to as "brittle" – and I have abit of a hatred of that word as you’ll see below.
 Dr. Peter Nebergall gives a good description on what “brittle” means (you can find his expanded words at this link ) – and you’ll find me quoting him a few times through this blog – because I finally understand myself with his simple description (yes – I’m always learning)–